Skip to contents

 headers

 Optional named list or named character vector of extra headers to set on the request.
 Header names are case-insensitive.
-Any user-supplied Authorization header is ignored to ensure the Bearer token set by this function is not overridden.
+Any user-supplied Authorization or DPoP header is ignored to ensure the token authentication set by this function is not overridden.

 query